 Now, if your fabric is decorator’s weight, you probably won’t need to do this.
 The fabric is likely thick enough so that it won’t show the paint below.

 2. Wash and dry your fabric.
 Before you decoupage fabric to wood, you’ll want to wash and dry it.
 People ask me all the time if they have to do this step.
 You don’t have to.
 Having said that, you are taking a big risk if you don’t.

 This is because fabric has sizing in it and sometimes it can cause dark blotches.
 It doesn’t always do that, but sometimes it does.
 Removing the sizing doesn’t always solve the issue, but it really helps.

 3. Use Hard Coat Mod Podge.
 A lot of the tutorials on my site for furniture were done before the invention of Furniture Mod Podge.
-But now that it’s here – use it!
+Furniture Mod Podge has been discontinued (though some people still have bottles of it), but Hard Coat is still around.
 It’s the perfect formula for Mod Podge on wood.

 4. Prepare the fabric with Mod Podge.
 I always place my fabric down on a piece of wax paper and brush Mod Podge on top of it.
 You can see the demonstration of that here.
 The reason for that is because it’s easier to work with fabric that has been decoupaged.

 It doesn’t fray, and it takes on a less floppy, more paper-like consistency.
 It’s especially important when decoupaging large areas with fabric.